Really Red: Biography

 The Really Red line up consisted of John Paul Williams on bass guitar, Ronnie "U-Ron" Bond vocalist/lyricist, Bob Weber on drums and Kelly Younger on guitar.
 Under occasional variations of their names, these were the original and only band members.
 Really Red evolved into one of the most prominent and popular Texas punk bands of that era and helped to kick-start the early punk scene in Houston and Texas.
 Really Red toured the United States several times and played some dates in Canada, including a benefit for the Squamish Five in Vancouver.

 Along with their "paying gigs" they were known to do benefit shows for causes as diverse as The Nuclear Freeze Campaign, the Canadian Squamish Five Legal Defense, KPFT radio or even for a vet bill for an injured dog.
 They started their own independent record label, C.I.A.
 Records.
-Really Red toured extensively with DOA and Articles of Faith.
-They also were billed with many bands of note including, but not limited to, John Cale, Dead Kennedys, SPK, the Effigies, Red Tide, Bad Brains, Circle Jerks, Stranglers, Dayglo Abortions, 999, Big Boys, The Dicks, MDC, Negative Approach, the Butthole Surfers, Sado Nation, Die Kreuzen, Personality Crisis, Culturcide, Mark Arm's Mr Epp and also the Fastbacks.
+Really Red toured extensively with DOA and Articles of Faith and they also were billed with many bands of note including, but not limited to, John Cale, Dead Kennedys, SPK, The Effigies, Bad Brains, Circle Jerks, The Stranglers, Dayglo Abortions, 999, Big Boys, The Dicks, MDC, Negative Approach, the Butthole Surfers, Sado Nation, Die Kreuzen, Personality Crisis, Culturcide, Mr Epp and the Fastbacks.
 On special rare occasions Austrian avant-garde film maker, Kurt Kren, would project his films as a backdrop for the band's performance.

 They released their first 45 single recording, Crowd Control/Corporate Settings in 1979.
 Among their many accomplishments, Really Red were the first Texas punk band to tour extensively outside of Texas.
-In addition they were the first Texas punk band to have a full length album distributed nationally; Teaching You the Fear was released in 1981.
+In addition they were the first Texas punk band to have a full length album distributed nationally; Teaching You the Fear released in 1981.
 The title track cited the murders of three men by members of the Houston police department; a Black Panther activist Carl Hampton, a Latino man Joe Campos Torres, and a gay man Fred Paez.
-Rest in Pain Really Red's second album was released in 1985 and most of side two departed from the punk genre into a dark soundscape that was a homage to the Red Crayola's "Parable of Arable Land" album..
-Really Red broke up in 1985 after releasing 2 albums, 2 45 singles, 2 7-inch EPs, and tracks on various compilations.
+Rest in Pain, Really Red's second album was released in 1985 and most of side two departed from the punk genre into a dark soundscape that was a homage to the Red Crayola's "Parable of Arable Land" album.
+Really Red broke up in 1985 after releasing 2 albums, 2 45's, 2 7-inch EPs, and tracks on various compilations.